awesomemotive/one-click-demo-import/readme.md

 *Release Date - 12 June 2016*

 * An 'import notice' field has been added to the predefined demo import settings.
-This notice is displayed above the import button (it also accepts HTML).
+This notice is displayed above the import button (it also accepts HTML),
+* Now displays proper error message, if the file-system method is not set to "direct",

 ### 1.1.1 ###